 Will I work directly with studios?

-Yes, fellows will have opportunities to gain experience directly from the MPA’s member studios, including spending the last six months of the fellowship working at one of the studios.
+Yes, fellows will have opportunities to gain experience directly from the MPA’s member studios, including spending the last five months of the fellowship working at one of the studios.

-Do we have any input on what studio we will be working with?
+Do I have any input on what studio I will be working with?

 Preferences for placement with a particular studio will be considered but cannot be guaranteed.